griffithlab/rnabio.org/_posts/0001-05-01-RNAseq_Data.md

 mkdir -p $RNA_DATA_DIR
 cd $RNA_DATA_DIR
 wget http://genomedata.org/rnaseq-tutorial/HBR_UHR_ERCC_ds_5pc.tar

 ```

-Unpack the test data.
+Unpack the test data using tar.
 You should see 6 sets of paired end fastq files.
 One for each of our sample replicates above.
 We have 6 pairs (12 files) because in fastq format, read 1 and read 2 of a each read pair (fragment) are stored in separate files.

 ```bash
 tar -xvf HBR_UHR_ERCC_ds_5pc.tar
 ls

 ```

 Enter the data directory and view the first two read records of a file (in fastq format each read corresponds to 4 lines of data)

 ```bash
 zcat UHR_Rep1_ERCC-Mix1_Build37-ErccTranscripts-chr22.read1.fastq.gz | head -n 8

 ```

 Identify the following components of each read: read name, read sequence, and quality string